 First, the (arithmetic) mean, the mode, and the median are not the only measures of central tendency in existence.
 In the beginning I mentioned the harmonic and geometric mean, but there are many others.

 Second, I have been referring to the numbers as a collection.
 A more appropriate statistical term would be a sample.
-Throughout this post, I’ve been implicitly assuming that we’re dealing with samples, and not distributions (both discrete and continuous).
+Throughout this post, I’ve been implicitly assuming that we’re dealing with samples, and not probability distributions (both discrete and continuous).
+To learn about calculating the mean of a probability distributions, check out my dedicated post.

 Third, I haven’t discussed the higher dimensional versions of these measures (when the values in the collection are vectors).